Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

 * Patches 0.scr and 923.scr remove the base control panel restrictions.
 * Additional patches remove 'per room' control panel restrictions: 310.scr, 441.scr, 454.scr, 520.scr, 610.scr, 700.scr, 550.scr (left to do: 710).
-* Patch 550.scr also fixes an issue with 'Lock after the back rub scene (when entering from Carrington's office, 550)'.
+* Patch 550.scr also fixes an issue with 'Lock after the back rub scene (when entering from Carrington's office, 550)' and 'Objects disappear during the back rub scene, after the close-up'.
-* Patch 99.scr enable the previously unused Death Message speech.
+* Patch 99.scr enables the previously unused Death Message speech.
 This patch is optional.
 * The NewRisingSun patch has been integrated into the game.
 It fixes an issue with 'Endless driving' and 'Moving painting to reveal safe bug' in DOSBox.
 * NRS patches are: 28.scr, 28.hep, 250.scr, 560.scr, 994.scr, 999.scr.
 * Patch 770.scr fixes an issue where the rock breaking sound effects interfere with spoken dialog. - thanks to Avo323